citation-style-language/style-variant-builder/README.md

 # CSL Builder

-`csl-builder` is a tool designed to help maintain a family of Citation Style Language (CSL) styles.
+`style-variant-builder` is a tool designed to help maintain a family of Citation Style Language (CSL) styles.
 It allows you to define a single template for a style family and generate multiple variants by applying modifications (diffs).
 The tool also prunes unused macros from the final styles to ensure they are clean and efficient.

 ## System Requirements

-Before using `csl-builder`, ensure your system has available:
+Before using `style-variant-builder`, ensure your system has available:

 - [**`uv`**](https://docs.astral.sh/uv/): A package manager for Python that executes commands in a virtual environment.
 - **`make`**: A build automation tool that is typically pre-installed on Unix-like systems.
 It runs the provided `Makefile`.